kathyCommits/BRE-Prototype/README.md

 - Add/edit/delete rules via buttons on the UI
 - Auto-generates unique rule IDs
 - Displays rules in tabular format
 - Reads from and writes to a structured JSON format
+- proto-Validation Layer for selected threshold rules
 - Supports importing existing `breRules.json` files
 - Built with Vanilla JS, HTML, CSS, and Node.js